Skip to content

 After years of building and pitching, I joined Airtree's Explorer cohort to learn what it looks like from the other side of the table.
-Evaluating other founders' zero-to-one stories taught me things about my own that I could not see while living through them.
+Evaluating other founders' zero-to-one stories taught me things about my own I could not see while living through them.

 Based on joining the Airtree Explorer Cohort 10 in early 2026.